A Brief Intro to Yin and Yang

 - Qi Bo - The Huang Di Nei Jing

 The concept of Yin and Yang is an ancient Chinese philosophy used to explain the process of change and transformation in nature.
 Its earliest reference dates back to 700 BC in the I-Ching or Book of Changes.
-The basic principle is that the only constant factor in nature is change - nothing remains the same and everything is in a constant state of flux.
+The basic principle is that the only constant factor in nature is change - nothing remains the same - everything is in a constant state of flux.

 Thanks for stopping by!
 Be sure to come back to learn more about how TCM.
 Until next time we wish you good health and happiness. 😊